Impetus/couverture/README.md

-B. CodeCoverage Tool
+B. USSCC Command line Tool

 ## Overview-

->USSCC Tool calculates code coverage specific to the user stories we deliver.
->This gives a clear picture in terms of percentage of code coverage for each user story.
->And hence coverage result does not get diluted with usually low legacy code coverage or other user stories coverage.
+>USSCC Tool is a command line version of USSCC Sonar Plug-in.

 >## Setup and follow below some supported step: